 What Should You Do If You Have A Foot Injury?

-If you have been the victim of an accident that has harmed your foot, there are a number of this you can do to make sure you have the best chance of winning your foot injury compensation claim, these are:
+If you have been the victim of an accident that has harmed your foot, there are a number of this you can do to make sure you have the best chance of winning your foot injury compensation claims, these are:

 - If the accident happened at work, make sure that it has been recorded in the company accident book.
 Also, coming back to the proper footwear safety topic, make sure that if your employee did not supply the types of foot protection needed, or they failed to provide training and foot protection safety tips, make sure this is also recorded.